 Who is responsible for repairs?

-It is inevitable that at some point repairs will be needed when living i student accommodation.
-You may be unlucky enough to be living in a property when this happens.
+It is almost inevitable that at some point repairs will be needed when living in student accommodation.

 There is also an obligation on the landlord to keep the fixtures and fittings within the property in good working order for you so for example the cooker, washing machine, fridge freezer, any other white goods, furniture as well as any other fixture.
 You have the right to ask your landlord to repair any of these items if there is a problem or they are broken in any way.
 The right to ask your landlord to do this comes from a contractual right under the contract you have signed.